-- At 157.38 meters the North Tower of the structure is 7 centimeters taller than the South Tower.
+- At 157.38 meters the North Tower of the structure is 7 centimeters higher than the South Tower.

 - The cathedral includes the Gero Cross.
-It dates back to the year 970, which makes it the oldest crucifix for its size.
+It dates back to the year 970 which makes the oldest crucifix of this size.

-- The color of the structure was not always this dark grey.
+- The color of this structure was not always this dark grey.
 The sandstone used in the exterior of the building turned grey after reacting with sulphuric acid in the rain.

-- The Cologne Cathedral is still the tallest building in Cologne after the telecommunication tower.
+- The Cologne Cathedral is still the highest building in Cologne after the telecommunication tower.

-- Similar to other Gothic cathedrals, the plan for this structure was also to be in the shape of a Latin cross.
+- Similar to other Gothic cathedrals, the plan of this structure is also in the shape of a Latin cross.

 - In terms of the ground plan and style etc. this cathedral closely resembles Amiens Cathedral.

 - The Cologne Cathedral has the world’s third largest church interior.

 Ques.
 When did construction begin on Cologne Cathedral?